atifaziz/OpenWebClient/README.md

     wc.AddWebRequestHandler(wr => wr.Timeout = (int) timeout.TotalMilliseconds);
     Console.WriteLine(wc.DownloadString("http://www.example.com"));

 The handlers will be called for every request and/or response through the same `WebClient` instance.
-If you want to set the time-out only for the next request only and reset to default there after, use `AddOneTimeWebRequestHandler` instead:
+If you want to set the time-out only for the next request only and reset to default thereafter, use `AddOneTimeWebRequestHandler` instead:

     wc.AddOneTimeWebRequestHandler(wr => wr.Timeout = (int) timeout.TotalMilliseconds);

-When making HTTP requests, you want to work with an [HttpWebRequest](`http://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.aspx`) because some HTTP-specific properties like [`AutomaticDecompression`])(http://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.automaticdecompression.aspx) are not available `WebRequest`.
+When making HTTP requests, you want to work with an [HttpWebRequest](`http://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.aspx`) because some HTTP-specific properties like [`AutomaticDecompression`](http://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.automaticdecompression.aspx) are not available `WebRequest`.
 Instead of adding a regular handler and down-casting its argument, you can use `AddHttpWebRequestHandler`:

     wc.AddHttpWebRequestHandler(wr => wr.AutomaticDecompression = DecompressionMethods.GZip | DecompressionMethods.Deflate);

 The same is true for responses.

 OpenWebClient's subclass of `WebClient` is deliberately named the same so you can start using it incrementally and with minimal changes to your existing source files.
-Simply importing the `OpenWebClient` namespace however will cause a conflict if you are also importing `System.Net` too and using `WebClient` already.
+Simply importing the `OpenWebClient` namespace however will cause a conflict if you are importing `System.Net` too and using `WebClient` already.
 By adding an [alias directive](http://msdn.microsoft.com/en-us/library/aa664765.aspx) for `WebClient` to point to `OpenWebClient.WebClient`, you can resolve the conflict and start using OpenWebClient's version immediately.
 You imports section should therefore look like this:

     using System.Net;
     using OpenWebClient;